 At this time there are four crops that are considered to be the most commonly genetically modified crops in this country.
 These are corn, soy, canola, and cottonseed.

-- Corn… Over 86% of all corn planted in the United States in 2010 was genetically modified.
+- Corn… According to the Center for Food Safety, up to 93% of all corn planted in the United States is genetically modified.
 Some sources include corn on the cob in the non-GMO group, but others do not.
 I have also read that popcorn and white corn have not yet been modified.
 Recently I telephoned several major supermarket chains to ask if their frozen corn is GMO-free, and I thought it was interesting that each company had a prepared answer ready that basically said they had no idea.
 We eventually found sources of frozen organic sweet corn that is labeled as GMO-free.
 We have tried two brands so far… one was absolutely tasteless… the other brand was OK but not something I would really want again.
 Both brands were about twice as expensive as the usual frozen corn.

 I have spent weeks trying to find non-GMO replacements for some of the food items and baking supplies that I have used for years that now suddenly contain GMOs.
 The single ingredients are easier to avoid… it’s much more difficult to avoid the hidden ingredients or the derivatives made from corn and soy.
 Many people are already trying to avoid high fructose corn syrup, but how about the corn in baking powder, corn starch, or even the dextrose (corn sugar) that is hidden in so many products (for example, iodized table salt)?
 Unless you live in a bubble and grow everything you eat… and if you eat meat, eggs, and milk, unless you also grow everything the animals eat… OR know for certain that these sources are GM-free… it is impossible to avoid some consumption of genetically modified foods or ingredients.